-Going through different divorce for a man"}'>stages of divorce for a man can be very challenging, not that it is any easier for a woman, but being a woman does ensure that, at times, friends, families, and even professionals are much more ready to offer support.
+Going through different stages of divorce for a man can be very challenging, not that it is any easier for a woman, but being a woman does ensure that, at times, friends, families, and even professionals are much more ready to offer support.

 Understanding how to prepare for a divorce for a man or how to cope with divorce as a man can be difficult because, for a man going through a divorce, support isn’t always easy to find.